Getting enough fruits and vegetables each day can be a challenge for some, but we all know it’s important.

 Enjoy them raw as an easy, healthy snack with salt and pepper, as toppings on salads or sandwiches, or cooked into soups or used to make sauces.

 Pickled or fermented vegetables, from cucumber pickles to cabbage sauerkraut or kimchi, can be another low-carb option to vary your vegetable intake.
-Opt for fermented, not just pickled, vegetables, which contain gut healthy probiotics, and check the list of ingredients to make sure no sugar was added.
+Opt for fermented, not just pickled, vegetables, which contain gut healthy probiotics.
+Check the list of ingredients to make sure no sugar was added.

 Vegetable nutrition chart